 Can I release money from my pension early?

-Most people shouldn’t access their pension before they turn 55.
+Most people shouldn’t access their pension before they turn 55 (57 from 2028).
 Doing so can result in significant penalties.

 To access your pension early without penalty, you’ll need to meet one of the following criteria: